Skip to main content

 Introduction to Arps Euclidya

 Traditional arpeggiators are often limited to linear patterns and fixed rhythmic scales.
-Arps Euclidya breaks this mold.
+Arps Euclidya takes a different approach.
 It is a highly performable and flexible modular MIDI environment that decouples the "what" (melody) from the "when" (rhythm).

 Core Design Goals

-The primary goal of Arps Euclidya is to bridge the gap between deep, offline patch design and expressive, real-time performance.
+The primary goal of Arps Euclidya is to connect deep, offline patch design and expressive, real-time performance.
 It allows you to:

 The "Big Five" Features